noir-lang/noir/docs/README.md

       // docs:end:hello
       more code
       ```
+- You can even include chunks of the same piece of code (with different highlighting preferences) into different parts of the docs:
+  - ```typescript
+      some code
+      some code
+      // docs:start:hello:goodbye
+      this code will appear in the 'hello' snippet and the 'goodbye' snippet.
+      this code will appear in the 'hello' snippet and the 'goodbye' snippet.
+      // this-will-error
+      this code will be highlighted red in all snippets.
+      // highlight-next-line:goodbye
+      this line will be highlighted only in the 'goodbye' snippet.
+      // highlight-start:goodbye:hello
+      this line will be highlighted in both the `hello` and `goodbye` snippets
+      this line will be highlighted in both the `hello` and `goodbye` snippets
+      // highlight-end:goodbye
+      this line will be highlighted only in the 'hello' snippet.
+      // highlight-end:hello
+      this code will appear in the 'hello' snippet and the 'goodbye' snippet.
+      // docs:end:goodbye
+      this code will appear only in the 'hello' snippet.
+      // docs:end:hello
+      some code
+      some code
+      ```
+  - Somewhere in your markdown, you can then write:
+    - `#include_code hello path/from/repo/root/to/file.ts typescript`
+  - And somewhere else, you can write:
+    - `#include_code goodbye path/from/repo/root/to/file.ts typescript`
-- Ironically, we can't show you a rendering of this, because this README.md file doesn't support the `#include_code` macro!
+- Ironically, we can't show you a rendering of these examples, because this README.md file doesn't support the `#include_code` macro!